franklinnevesfilho/EasyDB/README.md

-# EasyDB
+# EasyData

-EasyDB is a lightweight, easy-to-use asynchronous database ORM for Python.
+EasyData is a lightweight, easy-to-use asynchronous database ORM for Python.
 It simplifies database interactions by providing an intuitive interface for defining models, adding data, and retrieving records.

 ## Features
 - Asynchronous support